 Chopra Emerges Victorious at Paavo Nurmi Games

-Indian Javelin star Neeraj Chopra kicked off his international season with a win at the Paavo Nurmi Games in Turku, Finland over the weekend.
+Indian Javelin star Neeraj Chopra kicked off his season with a win at the Paavo Nurmi Games in Turku, Finland over the weekend.
 Chopra produced throws of 83.62m, 83.45m and a winning effort of 85.97m to finish on top of the podium.

 A nearly 86-meter throw sets Chopra up well for the upcoming month leading up to the Paris Olympics.
 The Paris Diamond League meet in early July will be his final competition before defending his title at the 2024 Games.